Create or clone an app layer

 Start a new app layer

-To create a packaging machine where you can install the application(s):
+To create a packaging machine where you can install the application:

 - Click Create Layer in the Action bar.

 - In the wizard’s Layer Details tab, enter a Layer Name and Version, both required values.
-You can also enter other values, but this is optional.
-For details, see more about these values below.
+You can also enter other values.

 - On the OS Layer tab, select the OS Layer you want to associate with this app layer.